imarsman/dockerops/README.md

 environment which is used to create a compatible image to run a single applicaiton in cloud environments and for use locally using `qemu`.
 I use it to test out unikernels running Go applications.
 Docker is similar in that it is a scaled down Linux or other Operating system container intended to run at a single entry point.
 A Docker container can have most things installed that would normally be installed on any operating system, including additional user accounts, logging daemons, etc. Nanos only runs one thing and its purpose is to handle calls for an Intel linux architecture so that the single application will be able to run.
+Nanos also provides useful things such as network port and filesystem access.

 Unless there is something I have missed (as of 20 November, 2021) Ops does not run properly on the M1 ARM64 architecture.
 This is because the implementation of